user1342/Android-Messenger-App-CTF-Writeup/README.md

 ```
 If we take the hardcoded value (```"V@]EAASB\u0012WZF\u0012e,a$7(&am2(3.\u0003";```) that the previous method's output is compared against and enter it into a function that does an inverse of the previous method we should be able to get the required string.

-If you make a quick Android application and Log the output of the below method when the above string is entered into it you'll be returned another string which should be entered into the message dialogue (```Boris, give me the password```).
+If you make a quick Android application and Log the output of the below method when the above string is entered into it you'll be returned another string (```Boris, give me the password```) which should be entered into the messenger application message diologue.

 ```java
 private String a(String str) {